 In many California divorces, the biggest financial question is who gets the family home.
 Should the wife get it, should the husband, or should they sell it and split the proceeds?
 And if they sell the house, how should the proceeds be divided.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing divorce and financial matters.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 The Family Home in Divorce